Answers to the Index questions automatically justify to the Top of page.

 Return to topYes, but be sure the DPS3 is in a secure location away from the weather as it is not weather proof.
 The demarc location can be in a basement or phone closet.

 Return to topThe physical dimensions of the DPS3 is about 3" wide by 5" long by 1.5" tall.
-The DPS3 comes with a power adapter, line cord and manual.
+The DPS3 comes with a power adapter, LINE cord and manual.

 Return to topIf you want to mail-in an order, go to Digitone's OrderPage and add to cart the quantity and product selections you want.
 Fill out the shipping form then go to the next page that does a summary.
 Continue all the way to the Payment page and then print this out showing all the details.
 Send this form in with a postal (or bank) money order for the full amount which includes shipping and mail it to: